10. Competitive Benchmark

 Current Read

-Seraph is currently ahead of Hermes on longitudinal memory, guardian-style intervention scaffolding, and runtime eval rigor.
-Hermes is ahead on workflow composition, dense terminal efficiency, cross-channel reach, and likely safer real-world execution surfaces.
+Seraph is currently at par with Hermes on longitudinal memory overall, while still ahead on guardian-style intervention scaffolding and runtime eval rigor.
+Hermes is ahead on workflow composition, automation breadth, dense terminal efficiency, cross-channel reach, and likely safer real-world execution surfaces.

 Why